Market neutral: Equity-market-neutral

-Evaluating the Hedge Fund Research index returns for 28 different strategies from January 2005 to April 2009 showed that equity-market-neutral strategy had the second-lowest correlation with any of the other strategies, behind only short-bias funds that typically have a negative correlation with all other funds.
+Evaluating the Hedge Fund Research index returns for 28 different strategies from January 2005 to April 2009 showed that equity-market-neutral strategy had the second-lowest correlation with any of the other strategies, behind only short-bias funds which typically have a negative correlation with all other funds.
 This result is not surprising given that each fund utilizes the unique insights of a manager, and these insights are not replicated across funds.